ScottLogic/blog/_posts/2026-04-13-open-source-is-not-one-size-fits-all-find-your-fit.md

 In 2011, ambiguity overwhelmed me.
 In 2023, I embraced it.
 With over a decade of experience, I had learned that not having all the answers is normal.
 I trusted myself to figure things out along the way.

+#### 2. Not doing it alone

+This time, I wasn’t a lone contributor.
+I had a small group of colleagues alongside me, and that made a huge difference.
+Even though we hadn’t worked closely before, we quickly became a support system for each other.
+It felt like stepping into something new with familiar faces—safer and more encouraging.

-#### 2. Focusing on contribution, not perfection
+#### 3. Focusing on contribution, not perfection

 Earlier, I hesitated because I didn’t want to be wrong.
 This time, I shared ideas freely—even when they were incomplete.
 That openness helped move the project forward.

-#### 3. Active participation in the community
+#### 4. Active participation in the community

 I didn’t just show up to contribute code—I showed up to listen, learn, and engage.
 Attending calls regularly helped me understand the vision, the people, and the direction of the project.
 Nothing felt “over my head” anymore because I was part of the conversation.

-#### 4. Leveraging what I already knew
+#### 5. Leveraging what I already knew

 I wasn’t a security expert.
 I didn’t know much about threat modelling or writing controls.
 But I knew AWS.
 And I knew that if the project involved cloud systems, that knowledge would be useful.
 Instead of focusing on what I lacked, I contributed what I had.

-#### 5. Growth beyond technical skills
+#### 6. Growth beyond technical skills

 One of the biggest surprises was how much I learned outside of coding.
 I learned by listening to principals and CTOs handle tough questions.
 I learned how to communicate ideas clearly, how to ask for resources, and how to encourage collaboration.

 I was pushed into areas I had never explored before—public speaking, facilitating meetings, and leading discussions.

-#### 6. A sense of ownership
+#### 7. A sense of ownership

 Over time, the project stopped feeling like “just work.”
 It became something I cared deeply about.
 I wanted it to succeed—not because I had to, but because I was invested in it.

-In the end, the relationship was mutual.

-The project benefited from my contributions, and I grew immensely because of it.
-It was truly a win-win situation.
+In the end, the relationship was mutual: the project benefited from my contributions, and I grew because of it.

 ## How to Find the Right Project